bbauska/UofM-Intro-HTML5/README.md

 Now, links are really what make the web a web.
 It&apos;s this whole idea that different links built together create this kind of knowledge that search engines or you yourself can gain by going from page to page to page, and with hopefully related material.
-So, let&apos;s get right into how you create a link on your page.
+Let&apos;s get right into how you create a link on your page.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->